casdoor/casdoor-website/docs/user/overview.md

 ---
 title: Overview
-description: Manage users in Casdoor
+description: Managing Users in Casdoor
 keywords: [user, properties, import]
 authors: [sh1luo]
 ---

-## User properties
+## User Properties

 As an authentication platform, Casdoor is able to manage users.
-Every user has these properties:
+Every user has the following properties:

-- `Owner` Owner organization of the user
+- `Owner`: The organization that owns the user
-- `Name` User name, unique
+- `Name`: The unique username
 - `CreatedTime`
 - `UpdatedTime`
-- `Id` Unique for every user
+- `Id`: Unique identifier for each user
 - `Type`
 - `Password`
 - `PasswordSalt`
-- `PasswordOptions` Password complexitity options
+- `PasswordOptions`: Password complexity options
-- `DisplayName` Shown in UI
+- `DisplayName`: Displayed in the user interface
 - `FirstName`
 - `LastName`
-- `Avatar` A link to user's avatar
+- `Avatar`: A link to the user's avatar
 - `PermanentAvatar`
 - `Email`
 - `Phone`